venkateshmadineni79/Build-a-FHE-Regression-Model-for-Estimating-House-Prices/README.md

 ## 📌 Project Task

 This project trains a regression model in plaintext using TensorFlow and integrates it with OpenFHE library for encrypted inference using the CKKS scheme.
 Model weights remain plaintext, while inputs and outputs are encrypted to ensure user privacy.
-**Dataset:** Housing price data from the FHERMA Challenge, with 13 numerical features (e.g., rooms, income, population) and target prices.

 ---